AngeloKai/ml-for-web/README.md

 This approach would roughly match [how native platforms supported them](#native-platform-support):
-* support traditional ML algorithms such as decision tree learning or Bayesian algorithms by providing optimized linear algebra libraries and other optimized mathmatical functions
+* support traditional ML algorithms such as decision tree learning or Bayesian algorithms by providing optimized linear algebra libraries and other optimized mathematical functions
 * support the Deep Neural Networks approach (center of attention in the recent AI boom) by shipping dedicated DNNs API.
 If developers find the DNNs API not complex enough to handle their special case, they can also use the optimize linear algebra libraries.

-The above approach would be promising but other suggestions are welcomed.
-After all, this explainer is just meant to help spark conversations around ML on the web to ease developer pain.
-Please feel free to submit PRs to correct me or add additional points.

 ## Use Cases